Gethe/wow-ui-source/README.markdown

 on polishing the quest experience and flow, as well as zone aesthetics.

 **Dungeons & Raids**

+  * Flexible Raid Lock System

+    * All Wrath of the Lich King raids now use the new Flexible Raid Lock system.
+This system provides the opportunity for a character to defeat each raid zone's encounters once a week.
+A character may now complete the encounters during the week with different raids of either 10 or 25 players.

+  * Trial of the Crusader now uses the Dynamic Difficulty system found in Icecrown Citadel and The Ruby Sanctum.

   * Hero Points have been renamed Justice Points.